-- 1. The name of the district; - 2.
-The amount of the property tax request; - 3.
-The following statements: - i.
-The total assessed value of property differs from last year's total assessed value by percent; - ii.
-The tax rate which would levy the same amount of property taxes as last year, when multiplied by the new total assessed value of property, would be \$ per \$100 of assessed value: - iii.
-The district proposes to adopt a property tax request that will cause its tax rate to be \$ per \$100 of assessed value; and - iv.
-Based on the proposed property tax request and changes in other revenue, the total operating budget of the district will exceed last year's by percent; and - 4.
-The record vote of the board in passing such resolution or ordinance.
+- 1. Budget Resolution for the Hay Springs Public School District. - 2.
+The property tax request for the 20- year is \$. - 3.
+The total assessed value of property differs from last year's total assessed value by percent. - 4.
+The tax rate that would fund the same amount of tax request as last year, when multiplied by the new total assessed value of property, would be \$ per \$100 of assessed value. - 5.
+The Hay Springs School District proposes to adopt a property tax request that will cause its tax rate to be \$ per \$100 of assessed value. - 6.
+Based on the proposed property tax request and changes in other revenue, the total operating budget of the Hay Springs School District will exceed last year's by percent. - 7.
+The record vote of the board in passing this resolution is . - To obtain more information regarding the increase in the property tax request, citizens may contact the Hay Springs School District at the following: Phone Number 308-638-4434 Email Address hawk.contact@hshawks.com